bsn-si/ocex-cli/README.md

 ```

 ### Coupons
-Interact with contract coupons, you can add new, check its, burn, and activate that.
+You can add new coupons to the contract, activate them, check coupon's balance and burn.

 #### Create
-You can create coupons and add to blockchain store.
+You can create coupons and add to the smart-contract.

 ``` bash
 ➜  ~ ocex-cli coupon create --amount=10 --unit=Unit --contract=SampleContract